Other Voices

 Lamorna Nightingale

-Well, even just the basic stuff, like knowing how to work as an amplified Instrument are quite a challenge, I think, like knowing how to set up a speaker system, where to put a microphone to make it actually work as a flute player, how to balance levels.
+Well, even just the basic stuff, like knowing how to work as an amplified instrument are quite a challenge, I think, like knowing how to set up a speaker system, where to put a microphone to make it actually work as a flute player, how to balance levels.
 All the really basic stuff I think is quite a challenge.
 And then, when you have the added element of making some quite complicated music.
 Yeah.
 It’s quite an interesting challenge.
 Yeah.

 Alex Manton